Thomas E. Dewey: Elections

 In 1938 Edwin Jaeckle, the New York Republican Party Chairman, selected Dewey to run for Governor of New York against the Democratic incumbent, Herbert H. Lehman.
 Dewey was only 36 years of age.
 He based his campaign on his record as a famous prosecutor of organized-crime figures in New York City.
 Although he was defeated, Dewey's surprisingly strong showing against the popular Lehman (he lost by only 1.4%) brought him national political attention and made him a front runner for the 1940 Republican presidential nomination.

 Jaeckle was one of Dewey's top advisors and mentors for the remainder of his political career.

 In 1942, Dewey ran for governor again and won with a large plurality over Democrat John J. Bennett Jr., the outgoing state attorney general.
 Bennett was not endorsed by the American Labor Party, whose candidate, Dean Alfange, drew almost 10 percent of the ballots cast.
 The ALP endorsed for re-election incumbent lieutenant governor Charles Poletti, who lost narrowly to Dewey's running mate Thomas W. Wallace.

 In 1946, Dewey was re-elected by the greatest margin in state history to that point, almost 700,000 votes.

 In 1950, he was elected to a third term by 572,000 votes.
+He had originally declared his intent to forgo re-election in 1950, but had been persuaded by other Republicans to run for a third term in hopes of boosting the Republican Party in New York ahead of the 1952 presidential election.